Sreelakshmi393/MenstruMate/README.md

 # MenstruMate
-The MenstruMate project aims to address a fundamental aspect of reproductive health by providing a reliable and user-friendly tool for tracking menstrual cycles.
+The MenstruMate project aims to address a fundamental aspect of reproductive health by providing a reliable and user-friendly tool for tracking menstrual cycles.This project utilizes the Random Forest algorithm within the domain of Machine Learning.
 With the prevalence of smartphones and the increasing awareness of menstrual health, a digital solution offers convenience and empowerment to individuals managing their menstrual cycles.
 ## Features
 A  MenstruMate typically includes a range of features designed to help individuals monitor and manage their menstrual cycles effectively.
 Here are some common features
 ### Cycle Tracking: